thiagoscarelli/thiagoscarelli.github.io/index.md

     width: 145px;">

-I'm a Lecturer at the [University of Oxford](https://www.economics.ox.ac.uk/people/thiago-scarelli){:target="_blank" rel="noopener"}.
+I research labor market issues and other microeconomic topics in the context of low- and middle-income countries.

-I'm affiliated with the Centre for the Study of African Economies (CSAE) and with the Brazilian Centre of Analysis and Planning (CEBRAP).
+I am currently a Teaching Fellow (Lecturer) in Development Economics at the [University of Oxford](https://www.economics.ox.ac.uk/people/thiago-scarelli){:target="_blank" rel="noopener"}.
+I am affiliated with St Antony's College, the Centre for the Study of African Economies (CSAE), and the Brazilian Center of Analysis and Planning (CEBRAP).

-My research focuses on labor market issues and other microeconomic topics in the context of developing countries.
+I received my PhD from the Paris School of Economics (PSE) in 2024.
+During my graduate studies, I was a visiting researcher in the Department of Economics at the University of Chicago.

 [Curriculum vitae](https://thiagoscarelli.github.io/assets/pdfs/Thiago_Scarelli_CV.pdf){:target="_blank" rel="noopener"}